 Other assets include loan commitment fees.
-Total loan commitment fees of approximately \$0.7 million are being amortized over three years, the term of the loan (see Note 10).
-The balance was \$0.5 million and \$0.6 million as of September 30, 2024 and June 30, 2024, respectively.
-For the three months ended September 30, 2024 and September 30, 2023, the Company recorded interest expense of \$0.1 million and zero, respectively, related to the amortization of the loan commitment fees.
+Initial loan commitment fees of approximately \$0.7 million were being amortized over three years, the initial term of the loan.
+In connection with the refinancing (see Note 10), unamortized loan commitment fees of approximately \$0.2 million were written off in proportion with the decrease in borrowing capacity.
+This amount was recognized as incremental interest expense in the Company's Statements of Operations.
+The remaining unamortized loan commitment fees are being amortized over three years, the term of the Loan Agreement.
+The balance was \$0.2 million and \$0.6 million as of March 31, 2025 and June 30, 2024, respectively.
+For the three and nine months ended March 31, 2025, the Company recorded interest expense of \$36 thousand and \$0.2 million related to the amortization of the loan commitment fees, respectively.
+For both the three and nine months ended March 31, 2024, the Company recorded interest expense of approximately \$0.1 million.